oliverhaas/django-components/docs/concepts/fundamentals/autodiscovery.md

-django-components automatically register all components found in the [`COMPONENTS.dirs`](../../../reference/settings#django_components.app_settings.ComponentsSettings.dirs) and [`COMPONENTS.app_dirs`](../../../reference/settings#django_components.app_settings.ComponentsSettings.app_dirs) directories by loading all Python files in these directories.
+django-components automatically searches for files containing components in the [`COMPONENTS.dirs`](../../../reference/settings#django_components.app_settings.ComponentsSettings.dirs) and [`COMPONENTS.app_dirs`](../../../reference/settings#django_components.app_settings.ComponentsSettings.app_dirs) directories.

 ### Manually register components

 Every component that you want to use in the template with the [`{% component %}`](../../../reference/template_tags#component) tag needs to be registered with the [`ComponentRegistry`](../../../reference/api#django_components.ComponentRegistry).

-Normally, we use the [`@register`](../../../reference/api#django_components.register) decorator for that:
+We use the [`@register`](../../../reference/api#django_components.register) decorator for that:

 ```python
 from django_components import Component, register